 Jon Courtney Clyde and Kathryn Ann Nielson Clyde, Spokane, Washington, and their daughters Hannah Rebecca Clyde, Salt Lake City, Utah, and Elissa Mackenzie Clyde, Salt Lake City, Utah.

 Aileen is also survived by her brother George.
 She also has two brothers, Delbert and Howard, who are deceased.

 There will be a viewing at the Wheeler Mortuary, 211 East 200 South, Springville, on Friday evening, January 3, 2019 from 6-8 p.m. and funeral services will be at the Springville Stake Center, 245 South 600 East, Saturday, January 4, 2019 at 11 a.m., with a viewing at 10 a.m.
 In lieu of flowers, you may make a donation to the Aileen H. Clyde 20th Century Women’s Legacy Archive at the University of Utah.
 Contact Dr. Todd Samuelson, (801) 581-3813 or email@example.com.
 To leave condolences, please visit www.wheelermortuaries.com

-To send flowers to Aileen's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Aileen (Hales) Clyde, please visit our floral store.